 Meditation can be both spiritual and secular and typically involves dedicating time to being still and quiet.
 It can take many different forms and might involve breathing exercises, music, a chant or mantra.

-Meditation involves a number of the same elements as mindfulness; however, whereas mindfulness can be practiced anywhere and anytime, meditation includes setting aside a specific time and place to focus attention and concentration inwards.
+Meditation involves a number of the same elements as mindfulness; however, mindfulness can be practiced anywhere and anytime, meditation includes setting aside a specific time and place to focus attention and concentration inwards.

 Meditation impacts the body in a way that is opposite to stress, restoring a state of calm and helping the body repair from the damage of stress.